natto-maki/Transcriber/README.md

 You can also open the UI from another machine.
 Note that, however, the audio recording (and playback) is only performed on the machine that invoked `app.py`.

-The audio transcription will only be performed while the UI is open in the browser.
-The application will go into sleep-mode when there is no longer a browser with the UI open.

 ### Current tab